 What are Held to Maturity Securities?

 Held to maturity securities are securities that companies purchase and intend to hold until they mature.
 This is unlike trading securities or available for sale securities, where companies don’t usually hold on to securities until they reach maturity.
-Companies mostly use these investments to protect themselves against interest rate fluctuations, diversify their investment portfolios, and realize a small, low-risk capital gain over a longer period of time.
-Held to maturity securities are usually debt instruments such as government or corporate bonds.

 Pros and Cons of Held to Maturity Securities